tomacheese/discord-crosspost-auto-translate/README.md

     restart: always
 ```

-After that, you can start it with `docker compose up -d` after creating a configuration file with reference to [Configuration section](#configuration).
+You can then refer to the [configuration section](#configuration) to create a configuration file and then launch it with `docker compose up -d`.

 ### Native Node.js